jessikea/ReadMe-Generator/README.md

 #Description

+A quality ReadME is a staple in getting started with coding.
+A ReadME will provide all information regarding the project and give others a introduction to how your project works, what work went into it, how it can be developed, and much more info.
 This project is a ReadMe generator that will prompt the user with questions and takes the user's answers as input for the generation of the ReadMe based off a template.
   ## Table of Contents

   - [Installation](#installation)